oshokin/zvuk-grabber/README.md

      ```

 3. **Set Up Authentication Token**:
-   Open the `.zvuk-grabber.yaml` file and set your `auth_token`.
-You can get it by logging into [Zvuk's API](https://zvuk.com/api/v2/tiny/profile) and finding the token in the JSON response using the JSON path `$.result.profile.token`. 🗝️
+   Open the `.zvuk-grabber.yaml` file and set your `auth_token`.\
+   You can obtain it by logging into [Zvuk's API](https://zvuk.com/api/v2/tiny/profile) and locating the token in the JSON response using the JSON path `$.result.profile.token`.

 4. **Run the Tool**:
    - **Linux/macOS**: